NieneB/InternshipReport/index.md

 ### The idea

-Because the origin and meaning of fieldnames are mainly influenced by the geography of its direct environment, like water bodies, streams, soil properties and altitude in relation to its surroundings.
-In order to visualize this relation, as stated in objective 2a, the geograpical surrounding in relation to the name has to be shown.
-Becuase the fieldnames are allready categorized by a previous study, easily this distinction can be made.
+Because the origin and meaning of field-names are mainly influenced by the geography of its direct environment, like water bodies, streams, soil properties and altitude in relation to its surroundings.
+In order to visualize this relation, as stated in objective 2a, the geographical surrounding in relation to the name has to be shown.
+Because the field-names are already categorized by a previous study, easily this distinction can be made.

 Several ideas came up to do this, as many characteristics are of influence.
 The main goal for the visualization can be stated as:
 > Visualize the meaning and origin of the field name by showing its relation with its direct environment.